silvansan/UnderSound-Studio/README.md

 ablaut is intended to provide accessible live translation and event-audio tools for charity organizations, churches, community groups, and low-income associations.

 The project is not intended to be commercially exploited in ways that take advantage of those communities.
 Commercial use is discouraged unless it directly supports this mission, contributes improvements back, or is arranged with the project maintainer.

 ## What It Does

-- Create events and language/audio channels.
+- Create organisations, events and language/audio channels.
 - Generate listener and speaker links with QR codes.
 - Let speakers publish microphone audio through LiveKit.
 - Let listeners connect from browser or mobile app.
 - Manage users with `super_admin`, `admin`, and `moderator` roles.
-- Keep Payload admin available for super-admin back-office work.
 - Run locally, on LAN, or in cloud from the same Compose stack.

 ## Stack